Bidzina Ivanishvili: Personal life

 Ivanishvili owns several estates, including a mansion above Tbilisi which is worth an estimated US$50 million and specially designed for him by Russian architect Mikhail Khazanov and finished by famous Japanese architect Shin Takamatsu.

 Ivanishvili is also known by the Russian first name Boris, which he previously used while working in Russia.
 He was widely reported under that name in the West.
-However, he went back to his Georgian first name Bidzina in 2011.
+However, he went back to his Georgian first name, Bidzina, in 2011.

 Ivanishvili married Ekaterine "Eka" Khvedelidze in October 1991.
-They have four children together: sons Uta, Bera (who is a well-known singer and rapper in Georgia) and Tsotne, and a daughter, Gvantsa; Bera and Tsotne both have albinism.
+They have four children together, three sons, Uta, Bera (a well-known singer and rapper in Georgia), Tsotne, and a daughter, Gvantsa; Bera and Tsotne both have albinism.

-Ivanishvili is known as a collector of exotic animals, among them sharks, lemurs, and a kangaroo.
-Amidst the 2012 parliamentary election, his animal collection attracted attention, with a headline from The New Republic being titled, "Georgia’s Next Leader May Be a Billionaire Zookeeper with Albino Rapper Children."
+Additionally, Ivanishvili has been known to the public as a collector of exotic animals, including sharks, lemurs, and a kangaroo.
+During the 2012 Georgian parliamentary election, his animal collection attracted attention, with a headline in The New Republic being titled, "Georgia’s Next Leader May Be a Billionaire Zookeeper with Albino Rapper Children."

 Citizenship

 Ivanishvili was granted Georgian citizenship by President Mikheil Saakashvili.
 In March 2010, Ivanishvili additionally attained French citizenship.
-In October 2011, he was deprived of his Georgian citizenship "according to Article 32 of the Georgian Law on Citizenship" (which lists grounds for loss of citizenship including "accept[ing] citizenship of another state"), shortly after he had announced his intention to form a political party to challenge Saakashvili.
+In October 2011, he was deprived of his Georgian citizenship "according to Article 32 of the Georgian Law on Citizenship" (which lists grounds for loss of citizenship, including "accept[ing] citizenship of another state"), shortly after he had announced his intention to form a political party to challenge Saakashvili.

 In January 2012, Ivanishvili sought to regain his Georgian citizenship via naturalization, but was denied.
-In October 2012, President Saakashvili restored Ivanishvili's Georgian citizenship under a legal provision empowering the president to grant citizenship in the interest of the state.
-As Georgia does not allow for naturalized citizens to retain citizenship of another country, Ivanishvili indicated that he would withdraw from French citizenship upon regaining Georgian citizenship, and had filed paperwork to do so.
-However, Ivanishvili subsequently stopped the process of cancelling his French citizenship and as of 2024 media continued to report that Ivanishvili remained a citizen of France.
+In October 2012, President Saakashvili restored Ivanishvili's Georgian citizenship under a legal provision that empowers the president to grant citizenship in the interest of the state.
+As Georgian legislation prohibits naturalized citizens from retaining citizenship of another country, Ivanishvili indicated that he would withdraw from French citizenship upon regaining Georgian citizenship, and had filed paperwork to do so.
+However, Ivanishvili subsequently stopped the process of cancelling his French citizenship and, as of 2024, the media continued to report that Ivanishvili remained a citizen of France.